 Scientific Name : Ursus thibetanus

 The Asian black bear is a large bear about 120-150cm long, weighing 100-160kg.
 Its fur is long and coarse, and black all over, with a V-shape under its throat.
-Ears are large and the nose is somewhat black, the claws curved and sharp, and it walks on its heels.
+The bear, which walks on its heels, has large ears, a black nose, and curved sharp claws.
 It has a long muzzle and a short tail, with white or yellow at the tips of its feet.
 Its vision and hearing are not very sensitive, but its sense of smell is excellent.
 As an omnivore, it will eat fruit, young leaves, small animals, and insects, but especially likes honey and bee larvae.
 Bears prefer montane forest and generally forage at night, sleeping in bowers or caves by day.
 They can climb trees and swim well.
 The Asian black bear is by nature aggressive and lives either solitary or in groups of two or three.
 While they like to fight, they tend to avoid humans.
 When wounded or cornered, they can be ferocious.
 Females are pregnant for 7-8 months and give birth to 1 or 2 cubs in their caves or bowers.
 They will look after their cubs until they are somewhat grown and they are ready to have new cubs, after which the older cubs will fend for themselves.

 Scientific Name : Capriconis sumatraensis